 Suzanne Montgomery moved to Truckee in 2013 with her husband and two college-age children.
-Born and raised on the San Francisco peninsula, she ventured to Southern California to pursue a degree in drama from UC Irivne.
-She then returned to the Bay Area and worked as an actress, performing mainly for young audiences locally and around the world.
+Born and raised on the San Francisco peninsula, she ventured to Southern California to pursue a degree in drama from UC Irvine.
 As a philanthropist with a passion for community service, she has held several officer positions on various nonprofit boards and looks forward to helping the KidZone Museum reach its full potential in the Truckee/Tahoe community.
-Suzanne is a member of the Museum Exhibits Committee and the Planning Committee.
+Suzanne is a member of the Museum Exhibits Committee and is chair of the Campaign Planning Committee.
 She and her husband, Scott, are Museum Visionary Circle Members.

 Larissa Swalander is the chair of the Museum Engagement Committee.
 She has lived in Truckee for over three decades with her two children and husband.
 She is a wealth management banker at the local branch of US Bank.
 Her experience in the financial industry started in 2016 and she became a Wealth Management Banker in 2019.
 Larissa was on the KidZone Museum board when the museum was founded.
 Now that her kids are older, she came back to make sure the museum her children loved so much is here for future generations.